ProcessosDatamob/ManualADMDatamobEN/administrators-manual/portal/ajuda/README.md

 # HELP

-The purpose of this menu is to assist the user in using the **\<NomeProduto>** system by providing access to a list of  "Common Questions" and "Supporting documents and materials".
+The purpose of this menu is to assist the user in using the **Datamob Enterprise** system by providing access to a list of  "Common Questions" and "Supporting documents and materials".